Skip navigation menu

 Fix our Underground Infrastructure

-We must fix what Elijah calls our “Underground Infrastructure”, which includes our pipes, sewage systems, and water treatment facilities.
+We must fix what Elijah calls our “Underground Infrastructure”, which includes our lines of pipes, sewage systems, and water treatment facilities.
 Elijah will advocate for federal funding to assist local governments in their efforts to modernize our underground infrastructure.
 This will help alleviate flooding after extreme weather events and natural disasters.
 Elijah also supports additional funding and assistance for our water management districts.

-Power to the People (literally)
+Power to the People

 The people need power, literally.